panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 `const elementRef = useRef()` creates a [ref](/react-useref/).
 Then `elementRef` is assigned to the `ref` attribute of the tag which element you want to access: `<div ref="elementRef">`.

-`elementRef` after mounting will contain the DOM element instance.
-When the component is mounted is [detected](/react-useeffect-explanation/#31-component-did-mount) using `useEffect()` hook with an empty array as a dependency.
+`elementRef` after mounting will contain the DOM element instance. `useEffect()` hook with an empty array as a dependency [detects](/react-useeffect-explanation/#31-component-did-mount) when the component mounts.

 Open the [demo](https://codesandbox.io/s/competent-grass-89so21?file=/src/Parent.jsx) and you'll see the element logged to the console.

-Ok, then what is the limitation of this approach?
-A problem appears when the element is not rendered directly in the body of the component, but rather in a child component.
+Ok, so what is the limitation of this approach?
+A problem arises when the element is not rendered directly in the body of the component, but rather in a child component.
 The described approach of using a ref does not work in this case.
 Let me show you why.

 Let's modify the previous example by extracting the `<div>Hello, World!</div>` into a child component `<Child>`.
 Also, let's create a prop `ref` on `<Child>`, to which `<Parent>` assigns `elementRef`: